getsentry/sentry-javascript/docs/config.rst

     tags.
 Not setting this value is equivalent to a catch-all and will not filter out any values.

-    Does not affect when non-error object is passed in as argument to captureException.

     .. code-block:: javascript

         {